hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 Here's an in-depth example from a recent project, that ought to unsettle anyone that uncritically relies on crowdworker studies.

 A few years ago, some artists began making art by [manipulating Generative Adversarial Networks (GANs) to produce weird-but-intriguing outputs](https://direct.mit.edu/leon/article-abstract/53/4/424/96926/Visual-Indeterminacy-in-GAN-Art?redirectedFrom=fulltext), rather than the realistic-but-plain-looking images that GANs normally made.
-They "looked like" Modern Art, especially much of the weird and surreal art from the early 20th Century; why?
+They "looked like" Modern Art, especially much of the weird and surreal art from the early 20th Century.

-Inspired by GAN art, [we developed a way to quantify](http://cybertron.cg.tu-berlin.de/xiwang/tap-project-page) the ["indeterminacy"](https://www.frontiersin.org/articles/10.3389/fnhum.2011.00084/full) of an image.
+Inspired by these observations, [we developed a way to quantify](http://cybertron.cg.tu-berlin.de/xiwang/tap-project-page) the ["indeterminacy"](https://www.frontiersin.org/articles/10.3389/fnhum.2011.00084/full) of an image.
 Here's our quantification on some GAN images from [Artbreeder](https://www.artbreeder.com/):

 ![high and low entropy images](../../../images/image-entropy.jpeg)